 We collect information about the donations you make including how much, when and, if known, your reasons for donating.

-We also collect information about whether you are a UK tax payer so that we can claim Gift Aid which provides a very valuable addition to the funds we receive (however please be assured that we do not collect information about your actual tax payments or anything more detailed just whether you are a tax payer or not).
+We also collect information about whether you are a UK tax payer (if relevant to the interaction/transaction), so that we can claim Gift Aid which provides a very valuable addition to the funds we receive (however please be assured that we do not collect information about your actual tax payments or anything more detailed just whether you are a tax payer or not).